alexandruast/platform-inception/README.md

 Sandbox infrastructure (Nomad, Consul, Vault, Fabio) is provisioned from Factory-Jenkins.

 #### Changelog
+one generic service_deploy_job_dsl.groovy with maps, instead of three
 moved from triggers plugin to built-in triggers
 added jenkins job for consul server
 fixed service start in ansible playbooks for services